joshstrat/Kinside/README.md

-# Kinside
+# Kinside Scaffold

-Production-ready SaaS for private school admissions.
+This is a starter project for Kinside SaaS.